You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 It's appearing with greater frequency yesterday, last week, and today.

-By the way, before we get to the evidence of that, this Wisconsin poll, the Rasmussen poll has Romney up by three points in Wisconsin.
+Before we get to the evidence of that, this Wisconsin poll, the Rasmussen poll, has Romney up by three points in Wisconsin.

 Doesn't that put the lie to all of those stories that we had about how popular Obama is in Wisconsin?

-And doesn't it also put the lie to all the exit polls?
+And doesn't it also put the lie to all the exit polls, the original exit polls that show?

-The original exit polls that show, well, you know, really that Scott Walker recall.
+Well, you know, really that Scott Walker recalled.

 Pretty big day for Obama.

-Well, seems to me, and by the way, those exit polls, Michael Baron reyes them with taking some of the bias of the exit poll out.
+Well, seems to me, and by the way, those exit polls, Michael Barone reanalyzed them with taking some of the bias of the exit poll out.

-He found out that Romney and Obama were tied in the exit polls in Oba in Wisconsin.
+He found out that Romney and Obama were tied in the exit polls in Wisconsin.

 So the exit polls were wrong, just like they almost always are.